Manse for sale

 What a great relief to return to my normal everyday life: to ask a simple question and have it answered without wondering what was not being said.
 I’m glad we have this system of justice, but it is surely a strange way to look for truth.

 There was one other thing that made the day a bit surreal.
-The buy cheap generic isotretinoin is a purchase isotretinoin online, over a hundred years old and decorated with eagles, the Greek and Roman goddesses of justice, and America’s Lady Liberty.
+The local courthouse is a beautiful historical building, over a hundred years old and decorated with eagles, the Greek and Roman goddesses of justice, and America’s Lady Liberty.
 Nothing unexpected there, but on the third floor the courtroom door pulls are all Tiki gods—just like the ones you would find on a Polynesian restaurant or Tiki bar.
 Try as I might, I just can’t figure that out, but there has to be a story.
 Maybe someday I’ll get a chance to ask the judge.

 This summer my daughter conquered her fear of roller coasters.
 Two friends each grabbed hold of a cold, sweaty hand, and together the three of them walked onto the Steel Eel and rode it—twice.
 It was terrifying.
 It was exhilarating.
 But after that her life was changed.
 Several weeks later she went to another theme park and spent the entire day riding the rides.
 And she loved it.